The Grenfell Tower fire of June 2017 killed 72 working class Londoners, including 18 children.

 Issac Paulos, aged 5, is a pupil at Saint Francis of Assisi primary school, who lived with his Ethiopian parents Genet Shawo and Paulos Petakle, and three-year-old brother, Luca, on the 18th floor.
 His mother wraps Issac’s head in a wet towel but he loses hold of his neighbour’s hand as they try to escape.
 Issac’s body is later found on the 13th floor, identified from dental records.
 ‘We will miss our kind, energetic, generous little boy,’ says Issac’s family.
 ‘We will miss him forever.’

-Yaqub Hashim, six, Firdaws Hashim, 12, and Yahya Hashim, 13, formally identified as victims, die along with Hashim Kedir, 44, and Nura Jemal, 35.
+Yaqub Hashim, six, Firdows Hashim, 12, and Yahya Hashim, 13, formally identified as victims, die along with Hashim Kedir, 44, and Nura Jemal, 35.

-Firdaws is the ‘most intelligent, wise and eloquent girl…so smart and mature for your age that everybody had a lot to say about the type of future you were going to have; the future that was stolen from you’.
+Firdows is described as beautiful, intelligent and eloquent.
+She attended Avondale Primary School and Kensington Aldridge Academy.
+She loved to read and borrowed and finished five books each week from the library.
+Her family say Firdows is the ‘most intelligent, wise and eloquent girl…so smart and mature for your age that everybody had a lot to say about the type of future you were going to have; the future that was stolen from you’.
+Firdows had a “beautiful voice” and she won a national debating contest.

-School friends describe Yaqub to his family as a ‘funny hilarious honey with a big smile, a great boy and a kind friend’.
+Avondale School friends describe energetic and sharp-minded Yaqub as a ‘funny hilarious honey with a big smile, a great boy and a kind friend’.
+Yaqub was born in the Grenfell Tower in 2011.
+“His very presence was a spark of happiness,” say his family.

 Mehdi El-Wahabi, aged eight, is also formally identified.
 Mehdi died with Nur Huda El-Wahabi, his 15-year-old sister.
 They die with their older brother, Yasin, 20, and their parents, husband and wife Abdulaziz, 52, and Faouzia El Wahabi.
 ‘Mehdi was a calm and friendly young boy who loved his family very much,’ says his family.
 ‘He was loved by staff and pupils at his school who held a beautiful memorial and made a plaque in memory of him.’
 Mehdi’s cousin Senate Jones adds: ‘You made me laugh and smile every day.’